-With full recovery to normal operation of the economy and society and the gradual implementation of a series of policies to promote consumption, we believe that the trend of consumption growth is expected to continue and the consumption environment will continue to improve, and we remain optimistic about the Group's long-term prospects.
-Looking forward, we will proactively seek exploration in terms of "art exploration", "humanistic care" and "social responsibility" to promote our healthy and sustainable development, and are committed to becoming a respectable and influential designer brand group.
-We will continue to focus on our fans base, implement a design and brand-driven strategy, continuously optimize our designer brand portfolio, enhance forward-looking design and research and development capabilities, comprehensively enhance our brand strength, make full use of Internet thinking and technology, continue to enhance our retail network all across China and over the globe, actively deploy the global digital and intelligent retail network, expand new consumption scenarios, optimize the ability of the intelligent responsive supply chain, and constantly create and provide scenarios for value-added services and customer touchpoints to our fans who wish to express their individuality, so as to lead the way in building up a JNBY lifestyle ecosystem.
+With more precise and effective prevention and control of domestic pandemic and the gradual implementation of a series of policies to promote consumption, I believe that the trend of consumption growth is expected to continue and the consumption environment will continue to improve, and I remain optimistic about the Group's long-term prospects.
+Looking forward, we are committed to becoming a respectable and influential designer brand group.
+We will continue to focus on our fans base, implement a design and brand-driven strategy, continuously optimize our designer brand portfolio, enhance forward-looking design and research and development capabilities, comprehensively enhance our brand strength, make full use of Internet thinking and technology, continue to enhance our retail network all across China and over the globe, actively deploy the global digital and intelligent retail ecosystem to expand new consumptions to our fans who wish to express their individuality, so as to lead the way in building up a JNBY lifestyle ecosystem.
 We also believe that with continuously diversified product and brand portfolios, increasingly strong brand strength, a larger diversified loyal fan base and the improvement of comprehensive capabilities to support the sustainable and large-scale development of multiple brands, we can further promote the construction of a design incubation platform, thus lay a foundation for the sustainable long-term healthy and high-quality growth of the Group.

-Last but not least, on behalf of the Board, I would like to take this opportunity to express my heartfelt gratitude to all our shareholders, business partners and employees of the Company for their continued support and confidence in the Group.
-The Group will continue to be committed to its sustainable and sound development, fulfilling its social responsibility and at the same time creating greater value for our fans and the Shareholders.
+Last but not least, on behalf of the board of directors of the Company (the "Board"), I would like to take this opportunity to express my heartfelt gratitude to all our shareholders, business partners and employees of the Company for their continued support and confidence in the Group.
+The Group will continue to be committed to its sustainable and sound development and at the same time creating greater value for our fans and the shareholders of the Company (the "Shareholders").